PRODYNA-YASM/yasm-api-go/docs/OrganizationApi.md

 )

 func main() {
-    organization := *openapiclient.NewOrganization("Id_example", "This is the name") // Organization | Details about the Organization
+    organization := *openapiclient.NewOrganization("Id_example", "This is the name", false) // Organization | Details about the Organization

     configuration := openapiclient.NewConfiguration()
     api_client := openapiclient.NewAPIClient(configuration)